-- Expect a lot of bloody drainage for the first 3-5 days from the liposuction incisions. - · It is not possible to keep bandages on these sites dry for long.
-4 x 4 gauze dressings should be used to cover these areas. - · Use chux pads or puppy pads to avoid soiling your car, couch and bed. - · You will also notice bloody drainage emanating from around the drain tubes.
-This is normal and expected.
-A small piece of gauze and the clear, waterproof (tegaderm) dressings are intended to collect this.
-Skin Discoloration: - · Bruising is expected in surgically treated areas and typically resolves over 3-4 weeks · Skin may appear very pink in color after surgery.
+- · Expect a lot of blood-stained drainage for the first 3-5 days from the liposuction incisions. - · It is not possible to keep bandages on these sites dry for long.
+4 x 4 gauze can be used to cover these areas. - · Rest on Chux or puppy pads to avoid soiling your car, couch and bed.

+Skin Discoloration:

+- · Bruising is expected in and typically resolves over 3-4 weeks. - · Skin may be slightly more pinkish in appearance after surgery.
 This usually improves over the first few days to weeks.
-Increasing redness and skin feeling hot to touch around incision are signs of infection.
-PLEASE NOTIFY US IMMEDIATELY IF YOU EXPERIENCE THIS. - · Skin turning progressively more red or purple above the tummy tuck incision/lower abdomen may be a sign of inadequate blood flow.
-PLEASE NOTIFY US IMMEDIATELY IF YOU EXPERIENCE THIS. - · If you develop discoloration to extremities, such as fingers or toes, call our office immediately or go to the Emergency Room.
+Increasing redness associated with skin feeling more warm to touch in that area could represent infection.
+Please call the office immediately if you encounter this. - · Skin turning progressively more red or purple around the incision sight, this may be a sign of inadequate blood flow.

+PLEASE CALL THE OFFICE IMMEDIATELY IF YOU ENCOUNTER THIS.